-In day-to-day life, one comes across many such situations where such accidents happen to children.
-Their natural curiosity to explore the environment and do new things and a total ignorance/ disregard about the dangers of those actions, make children of all ages susceptible for accidents- whether at home or outside.
-Add to that, some neglect, carelessness and ignorance from the parents/ guardians and the risk of these childhood accidents multiplies exponentially.
+Children’s still not fully developed physical/mental skills; natural curiosity to explore the environment and do new things and a total ignorance/ disregard about the dangers of those actions, make children of all ages susceptible for accidents- whether at home or outside.
+Add to that, some neglect, carelessness and ignorance from the parents/ caretakers about the safety measures and the risk of these childhood accidents multiplies exponentially.

 Accidents At Home:

 Rolling off the bed or tumbling off while trying to stand with support are common accidents in small babies.
 As they grow up then running, jumping and bumping into something becomes another common routine.

 Wet floor is another precarious area with a potential to slip and fall, so keep the floor dry.

 Falls from steep stairs or out of balcony or windows are often dangerous possibilities in children and care should be taken to restrict their access with protective doors and grills.

 Most of these falls and bumps are usually minor but occasionally they can be nasty!